Joystream/community-repo/council/KPI 2.4 - State of The Network Reporting.md

 Was the first time for everyone, so understanding what were the responsibilities of the council since everything was a bit new.

-Create bounties since nothing make sures that a person will do what we ask for, for example for the proposal "We need more cartoons on Joystream".
+Create bounties since nothing make sures that a person will do what we ask for, for example, for the proposal "We need more cartoons on Joystream".

 The difference of timezones of the council members.